Setup for the story…

 It took quite a while for me to wreck all the havoc I wanted to wreck, but in less than a century, I made the Greeks and their arrogant Gods thoroughly pay for shunning me.
-They assumed I was a Roman Goddess and petitioned the Roman God Pantheon to stop me.
+They assumed I was a Roman goddess and petitioned the Roman Pantheon to stop me.
 I don’t think the Romans cared who I was or why I was pretending to be one of them.
-But… and there’s always a but in every epiphany… eventually my beloved Romans fell to other badass mortals with gods from pantheons that made both the Greeks and Romans pantheons look weak.

-I definitely learned that one lone Goddess, no matter how angry and motivated, should never try to conquer the world.
+I definitely learned that one lone goddess should never try to conquer the world no matter how angry and motivated.
 At least, not without permission from the Fates.
 I knew for a fact that my father had never learned that lesson.

 I knew we were all in serious trouble when the God Realm pushed all but a few Gods and Goddesses out of it.
 Portals instantly opened in front of thousands of us, and we all got tossed into the Mortal Realm by some of Gaia’s people.
 My Gaia-sent tosser delighted in telling me it was all my fault as he sent me through the portal harder than even Kal had.

 A few Gods and Goddesses went back to the God Realm and fought to stay, but that didn’t work out well.
 Trained in war strategy, I knew better than to try, especially with so much guilt weighing on me.